Music Publishing vs Distribution (Full Breakdown)

 How Are Royalties Calculated

-So who collect royalties generated in the music industry?
+So who collects royalties generated in the music industry?

 In every country, there are groups called "Performance Rights Organisations" that collect royalties, figure out what owed parties have, and pay for it.